kisunji/github-webapp/README.md

 # Github Webapp

-This project was created based on Shopify's Intern challenge as displayed below.
+This project was created based on Shopify's Intern challenge as displayed below (I didn't apply... but I plan to next year!).
 I used Angular as my framework with GitHub API v4 (trying GraphQL for the first time).

 ## Challenges